splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [update indicator](#action-update-indicator) - Update an existing Indicator entity
 [update indicator batch](#action-update-indicator-batch) - Update or create a batch of Indicator entities
 [get file alerts](#action-get-file-alerts) - Retrieve alerts related to a specific file hash
-[get device alerts](#action-get-device-alerts) - Retrieve all alerts related to a specific device using deviceId
+[get device alerts](#action-get-device-alerts) - Retrieve all alerts related to a specific device
-[get user alerts](#action-get-user-alerts) - Retrieve alerts related to a specific user.
+[get user alerts](#action-get-user-alerts) - Retrieve alerts related to a specific user
-[get domain alerts](#action-get-domain-alerts) - Retrieve alerts related to a specific domain address.
+[get domain alerts](#action-get-domain-alerts) - Retrieve alerts related to a specific domain address
 [delete indicator](#action-delete-indicator) - Delete an Indicator entity by ID
 [run query](#action-run-query) - An advanced search query
 [get domain devices](#action-get-domain-devices) - Retrieve a collection of devices that have communicated to or from a given domain address